rescript-react-native/rescript-react-native/CONTRIBUTING.md

 # Contributing guide
 Great that you consider to contribute to the Bucklescript bindings for React Native. **Every contribution is greatly appreciated!**
-There are many ways to contribute, besides implementing new features and fixing bus, you can give advice in issues, create and improve documentation, etc.
+There are many ways to contribute, besides implementing new features and fixing bugs, you can give advice in issues, create and improve documentation, etc.

 You can find an overview of the implemented components and APIs [here](STATUS.md).